ExpressLRS/Docs/docs/software/mavlink.md

 === "ArduPilot"
     For the below steps, when a UART connection is mentioned, it will be written as `SERIALx`.
-Replace `x` with the uart number you are using.
+Replace `x` with the UART number you are using.

     1. Configure `SERIALx_PROTOCOL=2`, `SERIALx_BAUD=460`, and `RSSI_TYPE=5`
     1. Connect the TX module to the computer running the Ground Control Station via a USB cable
     1. Select the COM port on the GCS, and connect using `460800` baud

 === "PX4"
     For the below steps, when a UART connection is mentioned, it will be written as `SER_TELx`.
-Replace `x` with the uart number you are using.
+Replace `x` with the UART number you are using.

     1. Configure SER_TELx_BAUD to `460800 8N1`
     1. Configure MAVLink with MAV_0_CONFIG to `TELEM2`